List of Golf Terms and Phrases in English: Essential Vocabulary for Players and Fans

 Golf termDefinition

-Bump and runA low, running shot played with a less-lofted club, often around the green.
+Bump and runA low chip shot that rolls most of the way to the hole, played with a less-lofted club around the green.

-FadeA gentle, controlled shot that curves slightly from left to right (for right-handed players).
+FadeA controlled shot that curves slightly from left to right for a right handed golfer.

-HookA golf shot that, for right-handed players, curves strongly from right to left (or left to right for left-handed players).
+HookA shot that curves strongly from right to left for a right handed golfer.

-SliceA shot that curves sharply from left to right (for right-handed players).
+SliceA shot that curves sharply from left to right for a right handed golfer.
 Like a fade, but unintentional and more severe.

 StingerA strong, low shot played with a long iron to stay under the wind.
 More precise than a punch shot.

-Flop shotA high, soft shot that lands gently.
-It's the opposite of a bump and run, as it's used to clear obstacles and stop quickly.
+Flop shotA high, soft shot that lands gently, used to clear obstacles and stop quickly.

-DrawA controlled shot that curves slightly from right to left (for right-handed players).
-Less extreme and often unintentional compared to a hook.
+DrawA controlled shot that curves slightly from right to left for a right handed golfer.

 AlbatrossA rare score of 3-under-par on a hole (e.g., 2 shots on a par 5); this is a scoring result of a shot.